LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ## Mini-Project: Homework due Wednesday, December 11 @ 6pm
 * Perform Explortatory Data Analysis (EDA) on [Heart Disease Kaggle Project](https://www.kaggle.com/ronitf/heart-disease-uci)
 * Post the link to your GitHub repo for Mini-Project part I: EDA
+    - Your notebook should address each of the following:
+        - Data issues: missing values, duplicate values, outliers
+        - Data cleaning solutions: imputation/estimation, dropping entries -- justify your choices!
+        - Describe the realtionship of features to your target.
+        - Feature engineering (transformation, normalization, createing new combinations of features, etc), if you think this is necessary.
+Describe your rationale.

 # Week 23
 ## Mini-Project: Homework due Wednesday, December 18 @ 6pm
 * Post the link to your GitHub repo for Mini-Project part II: Modeling
+    - Your modeling notebook should include each of the following:
+        - (Feature engineering, if not captured in the EDA notebook)
+        - Splitting data into train/test sets
+        - Build (at least one) model
+        - Predict test set using model(s)
+        - A quantiative metric of model(s) performance